Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Algorithms

 For general distributions, the lower bound for single-agent algorithm is $\Omega(\log T)$~\cite{LR85}, and thus with the same claim above, the lower bound of each agent in an $N$-agent graph is $\Omega(\log T/N).$

 {\bf Proof Sketch of Theorem~\ref{thm:KL}:} As ``Key Design Ideas'' have pointed out, the key technical challenges for MAB problems and for decentralized algorithms are resolved respectively in the two cases of the decision making step of Algorithm~\ref{algorithm:KL}, and our proof is also centered around the two aspects.
-Specifically, Lemmas~\ref{symexpconverge}, \ref{le:Hoff}, \ref{le:linearcom} discuss some basic properties; Lemmas~\ref{max}--\ref{relation2} explain why introducing case (b) in the algorithm can restrict the relation between agent's local sample $n_{i,k}(t)$ and its estimated maximal sampling time $m_{i,k}(t)$ so as to ensure exploration consistency; Lemmas~\ref{le:KLresult} and \ref{le:KLpart2} are the multi-agent decentralized extension of the single-agent KL-UCB results in \cite{KLUCB} and discuss the function of case (a); Lemmas~\ref{le:coefficientbound} and \ref{le:KLpart1} are the critical results which combine our decentralized algorithm design with both decision making cases, and imply that both the Euclidean distance and KL-divergence of the actual reward mean $\mu_k$ and each agent's estimated reward mean $z_{i,k}(t)$ converge to 0 in probability after a certain amount of samples.
+Specifically, Lemmas~\ref{le:directrho2} and \ref{le:Hoff} discuss some basic properties; Lemma~\ref{relation2} illustrates that our algorithm ensures the exploration consistency among all the agents; Lemmas~\ref{le:KLresult} and \ref{le:KLpart2} are the multi-agent decentralized extension of the single-agent KL-UCB results in \cite{KLUCB} and discuss the function of case (a); Lemmas~\ref{le:distance} and \ref{le:KLpart1} are the critical results which combine our decentralized algorithm design with both decision making cases, and imply that both the Euclidean distance and KL-divergence of the actual reward mean $\mu_k$ and each agent's estimated reward mean $z_{i,k}(t)$ converge to 0 in probability after a certain amount of samples.
 This is explained in the proof of Theorem~\ref{thm:KL} in detail.
 With these results in hand, we divide the proof of Theorem~\ref{thm:KL} into three parts.
 The first two parts apply the logic of analysis in single-agent KL-UCB~\cite{KLUCB} to our decentralized algorithm design, and together return each agent's expected sample counts on each arm due to case (a) after a certain amount of samples.
 The last part makes use of the design of $m_{i,k}(t)$ and returns each agent's expected number of samples on each arm due to case (b) after a certain amount of samples.
 The regret is thus at hand.
-Detailed proofs can be found in Section~\ref{sec:analysis}.
+Detailed proofs can be found in Section~\ref{sec:analysis}. $ $